Marketing to Doctors, Part 5: Measuring and Optimizing Results

 Don’t neglect the marketing-sales handoff!

-Make sure that marketing and sales are in agreement on what happens with your leads.
+Ensure that marketing and sales are aligned on how to handle your leads.
 Effective sales/marketing coordination is a critical, and all too often ignored, part of the overall marketing cycle.

 • When does the handoff happen?